microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

 ProofKeyCurrentValidOldGarbage
     Tests that hosts accept requests where the **X-WOPI-Proof** value is correctly signed with the current proof key, but the **X-WOPI-ProofOld** value is invalid.
-This scenario is unusual and should not happen in a production environment, but since the **X-WOPI-Proof** value is correct, the request should be accepted.
+This scenario is unusual and should not happen in a production environment, but since the **X-WOPI-Proof** value is signed with the current public key, the request should be accepted.

 ProofKeyCurrentGarbageValidOldFromOldKey
     Tests that hosts reject requests where the **X-WOPI-Proof** value is invalid, and the **X-WOPI-ProofOld** value